How To Visit Rainbow Bridge National Monument at Lake Powell

 If you don’t want to boat in, you can hike in.

-There are two trails to hike in from – the Rainbow Bridge North Trail and Rainbow Bridge South Trail.
+There are two trails to hike in from, the Rainbow Bridge North Trail and Rainbow Bridge South Trail.

 Backpacking in these parts of Utah are some of the most remote and least accessible places left in the U.S. To hike in, you’ll want to make sure you are well prepared for the desert backcountry.
-Hiking to Rainbow Bridge from the backcountry is only recommended for experienced hikers and backpackers.

 There are no services, including cell phone reception.